indeedeng/iwf-java-samples/README.md

 1. Start a iWF server following the [instructions](https://github.com/indeedeng/iwf#how-to-run-this-server)
 2. Run this project by using gradle task `bootRun`.

-_Note that by default this project will listen on 8803 port(default Spring port)_
+_Note that by default this project will listen on 8803 port

 ## Product Use case samples